tonymullen/ups-website/src/partials/common/officehours.html.md

 ```
 cacheable: false
 ```
-My office hours for Fall 2015 are:
+My office hours for Spring 2016 are:

-Mon, Wed, & Fri:  1:00-2:00
+Mon, Tues, Wed, & Fri:  11:00-12:00
-Tues:  10:30-11:30

-You can email me to make an appointment to meet at other times.
+You can make an appointment to meet at other times also.

 I try hard to respond to all emails within 24 hours.
 I will not respond to emails received after 5:00 PM until the next day.